 Take breakfast on the expansive veranda or in a bright solarium when it gets cold.
 As it was cool outside, I stayed in to watch Becca make my morning meal (croissant French toast with berry sauce, scrambled eggs and bacon), as we talked and I sipped my coffee.
 Breakfast was hearty and delightful.
 And so was the company.
 Rooms from $149 – $288 (for special events) per night include parking, wi-fi, bottled water, and gourmet breakfast for 2.

 STAY: Joshua Wilton House

-This 1888 Victorian confection, named for the first owner who was responsible for bringing electricity to Harrisonburg, is just a couple of blocks from the Visitor’s Center and Historic Downtown Harrisonburg.
+This 1888 Victorian confection is named for its first owner, a man responsible for bringing electricity to Harrisonburg.
+It sits just a couple of blocks from the Visitor’s Center and Historic Downtown Harrisonburg.

-All five antique-filled rooms are lovely, particularly lavender-colored #5, with 12 foot ceiling, four poster bed, plump white bedding and working wood fireplace.
+All five antique-filled rooms are lovely.
+Particularly the lavender-colored #5, with 12 foot ceiling, four poster bed, plump white bedding and working wood fireplace.